Soil Calculator – Estimate How Much Soil You Need For Lawn & Garden

 4. The result is the volume of soil required for your project.
 You will need to figure the number of bags depending on what size you buy.

 No matter how you get your total, if you need a lot, consider buying in bulk by the cubic yard (or cubic meter).
 The calculator above provides this volume for you.
 For you hand calculators, divide your total cubic feet by 27 (3×3×3) to get cubic yards.
+Be sure to check your calculations and confirm your measurements using a cubic yards calculator.
 Give this number to your supplier, who will usually deliver the soil to your location for a small fee.

 Soon your plants will be enjoying their new environment, and you will be enjoying your happy plants!